UC-Davis-CS-Tutoring/Athena/CONTRIBUTING.md

 prevents unintentionally including temporary or sensitive files in your commits, and allows you to make more atomic, single-change commits.

+### Coding Style
+Please follow the coding style used in the repository you are contributing to.
+Ideally this will be specified in the CONTRIBUTING.md file, although in some cases you may need to read the existing code to get a feel for the style used.
+When starting a new repository, the default coding style should follow the respective Google Style Guide (unless otherwise explicitly stated in the CONTRIBUTING.md file).

 ## Pull Request
 Once the branch is ready, please send a pull request to merge your changes into the master branch.
 Maintainers should be listed in each repositories